 By: Grace Gavilanes

 Grace Gavilanes is the writer-editor at Vital Proteins, where she oversees all editorial content on the Lively blog.
-Here, she writes about her experience with trying coffee for the first time.
+Here, she writes about trying coffee for the first time.

 My mom happily obliged and presented me with my own serving of her go-to morning and nighttime blend.
 I took a few sips, placed the mug on the center table in our living room, and dramatically plopped on the couch.
 I hated it.
 Within about five seconds, my stomach started sounding off.
 I felt a tinge of discomfort.
 It became apparent to everyone around me: I wasn’t meant to be a coffee drinker.